 If HMRC are unable to establish that the accountancy services providers are in fact MSCPs, the liability for all the employment tax due in the determination letters will go away.

-However, should HMRC be successful in proving that the accountancy services providers is in fact a MSCP, the liability becomes payable, subject to the independent review of your company which you must have asked for in your initial appeal letter.
+However, should HMRC be successful in proving that the accountancy services provider is in fact a MSCP and that your business is a MSC, the liability becomes payable.

 At this point, IPSE Plus members will benefit from tax and legal advice and we can assist you in fighting HMRC’s determination that your company is a MSC, if you have a legitimate case.